Different ways to create segments

 In this article, we'll explain how to create segments and use the segment builder to narrow down your audience, so you can send more relevant campaigns and garner higher levels of engagement.

-You cannot add contacts to a segment the same way that you can add them to a group.
+add them to a group.
 Instead, people automatically become members of a segment when their subscription data or personal details match the segment criteria.
 Likewise, when a contact's data no longer matches the segment criteria, they are no longer included in that segment.

-For example, let's say you have a segment to identify all of your contacts based in California.
-If a contact in that segment updates their subscription details and changes their state to Arizona, they'll automatically be removed from the California segment and added to an Arizona segment — providing you have already created a segment for Arizona.
+updates their subscription details and changes their state to Arizona, they'll automatically be removed from the California segment and added to an Arizona segment — providing you have already created a segment for Arizona.

 How to create segments